DannyAlao/Global-Video-Game-Sales-Analysis-Project/README.md

 ![](global-video-game-sales-dashboard-1.png)

-You can also interact with the report [here](Global-Video-Game-Sales-Analysis-Project.xlsx)
+You can also interact with the dashboard [here](Global-Video-Game-Sales-Analysis-Project.xlsx)

 ## Recommendations